artainmo/web-development/back-front-end/javascript/README.md

 Generator functions yield values back, meaning it returns multiple times instead of one time.
 A variable equaling a generator function, becomes a generator object, whereby the multiple variables inside the generator object can be accessed with next method until it equals undefined.

-### LOOP and CONDITIONS and COMPARISON/LOGICAL OPERATORS
+### LOOP and CONDITIONS and COMPARISON LOGICAL OPERATORS
 for can be used to loop over an array and can be used as usual with an index. while loop are also possible. do while loops allow you to use a while loop whereby the loop gets entered at least one time.